ArtskydJ/comicsrss.com/README.md

 The scrapers make https requests to a website (for example, `gocomics.com`), parse the responses, and write temporary JSON files to the disk.

-On a site like gocomics.com, a scraper has to first make a request to get the list of comics.
+On a site like gocomics.com, a scraper has to first make a request to get the list of comic series.
 (For example, `gocomics.com/comics/a-to-z`)

-Then, for each comic it finds, it needs to look up the latest day's comic strip.
-If it has not seen that day's comic strip, then it remembers that comic strip, and looks up the previous day's comic strip.
-When it finds a day's comic strip that it has seen before, it will look at the next comic, until it finishes the website.
+Then, for each comic series it finds, it needs to look up the latest day's comic strip.
+If it has not seen that day's comic strip, then it saves that comic strip, and looks up the previous day's comic strip.
+When it finds a comic strip that it has seen before, it will continue to the next comic series, until it finishes the website.

-Finally, it writes the lists of comics with their list of strips to a JSON file on the hard drive.
+Finally, it writes the lists of comic series with their list of strips to a temporary JSON file on the hard drive.

 ### How the site generator works

-The site generator finds the temporary files made by the scrapers.
-Each temporary file is a JSON array of objects.
-These arrays are concatenated into one big list of comics, each with their list of daily comic strips.
-The generator uses templates to generate an `index.html file`, and `rss/{comic}.rss` files.
+The site generator finds the temporary JSON files made by the scrapers.
+Each file has an array of `seriesObject`s.
+These arrays are concatenated into one big list of comic series, each with their list of comic strips.
+The generator uses templates to generate an `index.html` file, and `rss/{comic}.rss` files.

 When these updated/new files are committed and pushed to this repository, they get hosted on gh-pages, which is how you view the site today.